We’re dedicated to learning how to give as well as possible, and we’re still early in the process. Here’s what we’ve done so far.

 After investigating the most compelling potential focus areas, we prioritize them based on importance, neglectedness, tractability, and other factors, such as whether we see concrete steps our staff could take to make progress.
 So far, we have completed this process for two broad categories: U.S. policy and global catastrophic risks.
 We have not yet selected focus areas for other categories.
-We’ve summarized what we’ve learned from our cause investigations — and how we plan to prioritize our work going forward — in Google sheets, to make it easy for others to quickly absorb what we’ve learned.
-You can read our most recent public summaries here:
+We summarized what we learned from our cause investigations — and how we planned to prioritize our work going forward — in Google sheets, to make it easy for others to quickly absorb what we’ve learned.
+We have not updated these documents regularly — they are intended to provide a snapshot of our thinking at a point in time, and of how we came to the causes we’ve chosen.
+You can read our most recent public summaries, last updated in 2015, here:

 For each cause we’ve investigated, the Google sheets show:

-- How we’re prioritizing the cause and what our goals are.
+- How we prioritized the cause and what our goals should be.

-- Links to additional information about the cause and notes on how deeply we’ve investigated it.
+- Links to additional information about the cause and notes on how deeply we investigated it.

-- How we’ve assessed the cause’s importance, neglectedness, and tractability.
-(In the case of global catastrophic risks, we lay out what we see as the likelihood of various worst-case scenarios and describe activities that might reduce the risk.)
+- How we assessed the cause’s importance, neglectedness, and tractability.
+(In the case of global catastrophic risks, we laid out what we saw as the likelihood of various worst-case scenarios and describe activities that might reduce the risk.)

-- (U.S. policy only) What we see as the main “venues” (federal, state or local) for working on the cause.
-This factors into our assessment of the cause’s tractability (more) and complexity.
+- (U.S. policy only) What we saw as the main “venues” (federal, state or local) for working on the cause.
+This factored into our assessment of the cause’s tractability (more) and complexity.

-- Whether we see the cause as a good fit for hiring a full-time specialist.
+- Whether we saw the cause as a good fit for hiring a full-time specialist.
 (Read more about this idea here.)